British hedgehog guide: where to see and how to help hedgehogs

 Keep your garden a bit untidy

-Too much neatness (such as decking and neat and smooth fencing) won’t help them.
+Too much neatness — such as decking and neat and smooth fencing — won’t help hedgehogs, and can act as a barrier, making it difficult for them to travel further to forage for food, and to meet other hedgehogs during breeding season.
 Talk to your neighbours and, if they agree, cut 13cmx13cm holes in your fences or dig a channel beneath garden boundaries to connect your gardens.

 Check your recycling